mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 patched ghc.
 So what I did was putting the overrides I describe above as overrides into my projects `default.nix`.
 That‘s always a nice way to first figure out how to fix a dependency, but of course you help a lot more people if you find a way to upstream the fixes into nixpkgs.

-Because the nixpkgs version in reflex-platform was so old I had to manually create some of the packages with a function called `callHackageDirect`.
+I had to manually create some of the packages with a function called `callHackageDirect` because the nixpkgs version in reflex-platform was so old.
 It’s kinda the last way out, but it is very flexible and should be enough to solve most dependency issues.
 If nothing else helps, create a build plan with cabal and reproduce it by hand with nix overrides.
 That actually worked for me, when [I tried to get ghcide to run with obelisk.](https://github.com/obsidiansystems/obelisk/issues/660#issuecomment-594277283)

 ## Final remarks